OXID-eSales/oxideshop_ce/CONTRIBUTING.md

 <b>Best practice</b>:
 * please leave the the branch names as they are
 * if you want to fix a bug or develop a new feature, define an own branch in your repository off of one of the three branches above.
 Name it e.g. feature/foo or bug/bugname for better tracability
-* change whatever you want and push it back to the original branch (b-dev-ce).
+* change whatever you want and push it back to the original branch (master).

 For more information about this, please see:<br>
 http://codeinthehole.com/writing/pull-requests-and-other-good-practices-for-teams-using-github/